Carla Hall: Keynote Speaker

-Carla is best known as a former co-host of ABC’s Emmy award winning, popular lifestyle series “The Chew.”
-She won over audiences when she competed on Bravo’s “Top Chef” and “Top Chef: All Stars” and shared her philosophy to always cook with love.
-In 2020 she will be on Crazy Delicious (Netflix).
+Carla is best known as a former co-host of ABC’s Emmy award winning, popular lifestyle series “The Chew" who over audiences when she competed on Bravo’s “Top Chef” and “Top Chef: All Stars”.
+Her work as a motivational speaker has included speeches for The National Society of Leadership and Success at Texas A&M University, the Alabama Women's Summit, and The Multi Unit Food Service Operators Conference.
+In 2020 she is a featured judge on Crazy Delicious (Netflix) and Bakeaway Camp with Martha Stewart (Food Network).
 Her latest cookbook, Carla Hall’s Soul Food: Everyday and Celebration, was published in 2018, landing on annual "Best Cookbook" lists across the country and receiving an NAACP Image Awards nomination.
 Carla is a graduate of Howard University.

 Carla Hall’s ever-evolving career, from accountant to runway model to celebrity chef, is proof positive that it’s never about the destination, but always about the journey.
 Recently hailed in the Washington Post as “the most visible black person in food”, Hall is using the popularity she gained as a “Top Chef” fan favorite and co-host of the Emmy Award-winning television show “The Chew”, along with her entrepreneurial experiences, to build a brand that is grounded in authenticity.
 Using her guiding principle, “Say ‘yes’, adventure follows, then growth”, Hall believes that following our instincts leads us to opportunities we might never have imagined.
 Audiences will tap into their own authentic selves as Hall shares both the triumphs — and missteps — that kept her on the path to being true to herself.